Improved bounds for noisy group testing with constant tests per item: Introduction

-As common medical tests have different values for sensitivity and specificity \cite{Long_2018} the analysis of a generalized noise model beyond the $Z$ and reverse $Z$ channel is warranted.
+As described for example in pandemic plans developed by the EU, US and WHO \cite{EU_2009,US_2017,WHO_2009}, and in COVID-specific work \cite{mutesa2020}, adaptive strategies may not be suitable for pandemic prevention.
+For example, if a test takes one day to prepare and for the results to be known, then each stage will require an extra day to perform, meaning that adaptive group testing information can be received too late to be useful.
+Hence the need to perform large-scale testing to identify infected individuals fast relative to the doubling time \cite{Cheong_2020, Madhav_2017, mutesa2020} can make adaptive group testing unsuitable to prevent an infectious disease from spreading.
+Furthermore it may be difficult to preserve virus samples in a usable state for long enough to perform multi-round testing \cite{Gould_1999}.
+Due to its automation potential and the fact that tests can be completed in parallel (for example by the use of 96-well PCR plates \cite{erlich_2015}), the main applications of group testing such as DNA screening \cite{Chen_2008,Kwang_2006,Ngo_2000}, HIV testing \cite{Wein_1996} and protein interaction analysis \cite{Mourad_2013,Thierry_2006} are non-adaptive, where all tests are specified upfront and performed in parallel.
 For example, while group testing strategies appear to be useful to identify individuals infected with COVID-19 (see for example \cite{Goethe_2020,Technion_2020}), testing for the presence of the SARS-CoV-19 virus is not perfect \cite{Woloshin_2020}, and so we need to understand the effect of both false positive and false negative errors in this context, with non-identical error probabilities.
 For this reason, we consider a general $p-q$ noise model in this paper.
 Under this model, a truly negative test is flipped with probability $p$ to display a positive test result, while a truly positive test is flipped to negative with probability $q$ (Figure \ref{pqnoise}).
 Its formulation is sufficiently general to accommodate the recovery of the noiseless results ($p=q=0$), Z channel ($p=0$), reverse Z channel ($q=0$) and the Binary Symmetric Channel ($p=q$).
 However, our results include the case of non-zero $p$ and $q$ without having to make the somewhat artificial assumption that false negative and false positive errors are equally likely.
+We note that it may be unrealistic to assume that the noise parameters are known exactly, and more sophisticated models may be needed to understand the real world.
+Nevertheless our analysis of a generalised noise model serves as a starting point towards a full understanding of the difficulties occurring while implementing group testing algorithms in laboratories.